noahehall/multicloud/opensource/apache/tinkerpop.quickref.md

 - Both aggregate and store can be followed by a by modulator to specify more precisely what should be collected
 - keys & values steps can be used with maps (duh!)
 - understanding the local keyword is crucial for ordering, counting and running calculations on collections
-- reducing barrier steps: steps that reduce the results of a query a single traversal, often just a value or a collection of some kind and from that point on you cannot refer back to things you did earlier in the query.
-  - max, min, sum, count, fold
 - pay attention to whats returned from a traversal
   - if its not a primitive (e.g. string, int, etc) you likely cant operate on it
   - use the UNFOLD step to extract things that are returned as a collection